 As we strive for greater success in our lives we will often find ourselves on the receiving end of tough questions.
 They can come unexpectedly and we often need to think on our feet.
 For instance, When people call you out of the blue and demand answers.
-Or when you’re in an interview and you get hit with a question regarding your worst mistakes or your worst boss.
+Or when you’re in an interview and you get hit with a question regarding your worst mistake or your worst boss.
 Perhaps you’re in front of an audience, taking questions and someone throws a real curve ball at you.
 Here’s how to answer difficult questions.

 How to Answer Difficult Questions